 Nerve blocks are popular with doctors and patients alike, but for very different reasons.
 Although they can be effective, these injections certainly demonstrate a variety of negative characteristics that should make every patient think twice before acquiescing to invasive care.

-This focused essay explores the use of long lasting epidural nerve blocks in sciatica sufferers.
+This focused essay explores the use of long lasting epidural nerve blocks for sciatica sufferers.
 We will detail the positive aspects of this particular form of injection therapy, as well as provide a balanced view of the limitations and downsides of treatment.

 When performed correctly, nerve blocks can be very effective at reducing the severity of sciatica pain in many patients.
 Nerve blocks deaden the nerve’s ability to signal correctly, making it incapable of sending pain messages to the brain.
 The cocktail of drugs in most epidural nerve blocks consists of hormones, steroids and a long-term anesthetic agent.
 These compounds work in different ways to essentially mitigate discomfort and neurological symptoms in the buttocks, legs and/or feet.